Skip to Content

 July 29, 2007 • Darrell Shandrow Hilliker

 Would you just like to get to know thousands of your blind brothers and sisters better?
 Would you like to participate in a social networking site that doesn’t lock you out with inaccessible CAPTCHA or isn’t otherwise difficult to access with your screen reader?
-Would you just like to play online games and have a great time?
-Check out The Zone BBS to get started with an account absolutely free of charge!
+Would you just like to play online games and have a… Finish Reading Social Networking by and for the Blind: The Zone BBS

 Categories: gaming